-The Revised Manual on Corporate Governance, which the Audit Committee approved on 05 June 2014 and the Board of Directors ratified on 06 August 2014, institutionalizes the principles of good corporate governance in the entire Company.
+The Revised Manual on Corporate Governance-institutionalizes the principles of good corporate governance in the entire Company.
 The same was also submitted to the Securities and Exchange Commission and had been uploaded in the Company's website.
 Belle Corporation believes that corporate governance is of utmost importance to its shareholders, and will therefore undertake every effort possible to create awareness throughout the entire organization.

-In addition, the Company's Code of Business Conduct and Ethics which the Audit Committee approved on 26 July 2013 and the Board of Directors ratified on 29 July 2013 serves as a guiding principle for the Company's directors, officers and employees in the performance of their duties and responsibilities and in their transactions with investors, creditors, customers, contractors, suppliers, regulators and the public.
+In addition, the Company's Code of Business Conduct and Ethics which serves as a guiding principle for the Company's directors, officers and employees in the performance of their duties and responsibilities and in their transactions with investors, creditors, customers, contractors, suppliers, regulators and the public.
 The Code reflects the Company's mission, vision and core values.
 The salient provisions of the Code pertain to compliance and integrity, relationship with business partners, employee welfare, shareholder rights and protection of company information.